-- (i) prohibition of - (a) making offer, solicitation or acceptance of bribe, reward or gift or any material benefit, either directly or indirectly, in exchange for an unfair advantage in the procurement process or to otherwise influence the procurement process. - (b) any omission, or misrepresentation that may mislead or attempt to mislead
+- (i) prohibition of - (a) making offer, solicitation or acceptance of bribe, reward or gift or any material benefit, either directly or indirectly, in exchange for an unfair advantage in the procurement process or to otherwise

-- rket values open tender - so that financial or other benefit may be obtained or an obligation avoided. any collusion, bid rigging or anticempatitive behavior that - (c) any collusion, bid rigging or anticompetitive behavior that may impair the transparency, fairness and the progress of the procurement process. - (d) improper use of information provided by the procuring entity to the bidder with an intent to gain unfair advantage in the procurement process or for personal gain. - (e) any financial or business transactions between the bidder and any official of the procuring entity related to tender or execution process of contract; which can affect the decision of the procuring entity directly or indirectly. - (f) any coercion or any threat to impair or harm, directly or indirectly, any party or its property to influence the procurement process. - (g) obstruction of any investigation or auditing of a procurement process. - (h) making false declaration or providing false information for participation in a tender process or to secure a contract; - (ii) disclosure of conflict of interest. - (iii) Disclosure by the bidder of any previous transgressions made in respect of the provisions of subclause (i) with any entity in any country during the last three years or of being debarred by any other procuring entity. - Rule 175 (2) The procuring entity, after giving a reasonable opportunity of being heard, comes to the conclusion that a bidder or prospective bidder, as the case may be, has contravened the code of integrity, may take appropriate measures. - Rule 176 Buy-Back Offer When it is decided with the approval of the competent authority to replace an existing old item(s) with a new and better version, the department may trade the existing old item while purchasing the new one.
-For this purpose, a suitable clause is to be incorporated in the bidding document so their formulate that the prospective and interested bidders bids accordingly.
+- influence the procurement process. - (b) any omission, or misrepresentation that may mislead or attempt to mislead so that financial or other benefit may be obtained or an obligation avoided. - (c) any collusion, bid rigging or anticompetitive behavior that may impair the transparency, fairness and the progress of the procurement process. - (d) improper use of information provided by the procuring entity to the bidder with an intent to gain unfair advantage in the procurement process or for personal gain. - (e) any financial or business transactions between the bidder and any official of the procuring entity related to tender or execution process of contract; which can affect the decision of the procuring entity directly or indirectly. - (f) any coercion or any threat to impair or harm, directly or indirectly, any party or its property to influence the procurement process. - (g) obstruction of any investigation or auditing of a procurement process. - (h) making false declaration or providing false information for participation in a tender process or to secure a contract: - (ii) disclosure of conflict of interest. - (iii) Disclosure by the bidder of any previous transgressions made in respect of the provisions of subclause (i) with any entity in any country during the last three years or of being debarred by any other procuring entity. - Rule 175

+(2) The procuring entity, after giving a reasonable opportunity of being heard, comes to the conclusion that a bidder or prospective bidder, as the case may be, has contravened the code of integrity, may take appropriate measures.

+Rule 176 Buy-Back Offer